morey-tech/managed-argocd-lab-template/README.md

    This will demonstrate that `kubectl` can connect to the cluster and query the API server.
 The node should be in the "Ready" status.

-### 2. Launch an Argo CD instance.
+### 3. Launch an Argo CD instance.
 This is were the "fully-managed" part comes in.
 The Akuity Platform provides Argo CD as a service.
-By spinning up an instace on Akuity, you'll have an external Argo CD control plane that can manage clusters in private networks.
+By spinning up an instance on Akuity, you'll have an external Argo CD control plane that can manage clusters in private networks.

 Just like how GitHub is hosting the manifests for your apps, the Akuity Platform will host, not only Argo CD, but all of the Application, ApplicationSet, and AppProject definitions.
 This removes the need for a Kubernetes cluster to host Argo CD, so that it can manage other clusters.